A Brief History of Commercial Real Estate in New Jersey

 Although the term “telecommute” was coined way back in 1972, and every few years we are told the office building will soon become obsolete, only a fraction of the work force works remotely today.
 However, flexible work spaces are in demand as work styles and corporate cultures evolve.
 Class-A office tenants want the security of duplicated systems, back-up generators and even redundant utility feeds.
 More and more tenants are interested in “green” and sustainable buildings and work spaces.
 As the decade closed, New Jersey had 83 LEED (Leadership in Energy Efficient Design) certified buildings, and the new Meadowlands stadium is termed “the greenest stadium in the country”.
 Changes in materials handling and logistics have created changes in employment needs and site requirements for warehouse tenants.
 Modern automated warehouses require 25 to 30 percent more employees, at least 30-feet for vertical racking, since horizontal development space is so limited, and more of a building's total space as finished office space.

-As we move further into the century, the rise of e-commerce is driving a red-hot industrial market in NJ, supported by the Port of NY & NJ, NJ's transportation network and ever-expanding warehouse distribution facilities.
-Demographic shifts, the increasing influence of millennials, the sharing economy, and the imperative to capture and retain young talent are the factors affecting public policy and investment decisions.
+As we move into the 2020s, the unrelenting expansion of e-commerce continues to drive a red-hot industrial market in NJ, supported by the Port of NY & NJ, NJ's transportation network and ever-expanding warehouse distribution facilities.
+Demographic shifts, the increasing influence of millennials, the access vs. ownership economy, and the imperative to capture and retain young talent are the factors affecting public policy and investment decisions.
+In 2020, NAIOP NJ celebrates 50 years of service to the industry.